 A residential rental unit license issued under this article shall be produced on the demand of a tenant or prospective tenant of such residential rental unit and shall be made available at reasonable times for examination by an authorized agent of the City.

 The City is hereby authorized to establish, by resolution of the Council, fees and the amounts thereof for the issuance of a residential rental license, the renewal of a residential rental unit license, the inspection of a residential rental unit, and the reinspection of a residential rental unit.
 Any unpaid residential rental unit license fee, renewal fee, inspection fee or reinspection fee shall be subject to such interest and penalties as established, from time to time, by resolution of the Council.

-The provisions of this article shall not apply to a rental dwelling unit occupied by an immediate family member of the owner of record of a dwelling unit or the owner of record's spouse, parents, children, grandparents, grandchildren, sibling, aunt, uncle, or first cousins, including adopted, half, and stepfamily members; or any government building, hospital, nursing home, hospice or other health care facility, church, synagogue or other religious facility, or day-care facility.
+The provisions of this chapter shall not apply to a rental dwelling unit occupied by an immediate family member of the owner of record of a dwelling unit or the owner of record's spouse, parents, children, grandparents, grandchildren, sibling, aunt, uncle, or first cousins, including adopted, half, and step family members; or any government building other than a residential rental unit owned by the Crisfield Housing Authority, hospital, nursing home, hospice or other health care facility, church, synagogue or other religious facility, or day-care facility.

 Except as set forth in § 91-10B, any person in violation of this article shall be guilty of a municipal infraction and shall be subject to a fine of $100 for the first infraction and up to $200 for each subsequent infraction.
 Each separate violation shall constitute a separate offense.

 Beginning January 1, 2019, any person renting a dwelling or dwelling unit which is not licensed for rental in accordance with this article shall be guilty of a municipal infraction and shall be subject to a fine of $500 per day for each day the dwelling or dwelling unit is rented without a license issued under this article.